 Step 1: Add the frozen berries to a small saucepan and heat over low to medium heat, stirring occasionally, until thawed and juicy.
 This should take about 5-6 minutes.

-Use a fork potato masher to break them down into a chunky consistency.
+Use a fork or potato masher to break them down into a chunky consistency.

 Mashed frozen blueberries in a small saucepan sitting on a cutting board.

-Transfer to a jar and store in the fridge for up to 1 week.
+Transfer the jam to a sealable container like a mason jar and store in the fridge for up to 1 week.

 What fruit can I use to make chia jam?

-You can use strawberries, cherries, blackberries, blueberries, raspberries or any combination of those to make mixed berry jam.
+You can use any soft fruit like strawberries, cherries, blackberries, blueberries, raspberries or any combination of berries to make mixed berry jam.

-Stone fruits such as peach and apricot and other juice fruits like kiwi and mango also work well.
+Stone fruit such as peach and apricot and other juicy fruits like kiwi and mango also work well.

 Can I use frozen fruit?